How do smart contracts work and why do they matter?

 But, with a smart contract agreement, it can be as simple as this “when John pays Ken a certain amount of ETH, John will receive the ownership of Ken’s house.”
 Once John makes the deposit to the smart contract, and it matches the conditions executed by the codes inside that smart contract, John will receive the ownership token of Ken’s house (assuming that ownership token is legally approved, of course).

-There’s no manual approval, no hidden fees, no hidden terms, and conditions.
+There’s no manual approval, no hidden fees, and no hidden terms, and conditions.
 Everything is straightforward and very direct.
 This is why smart contracts matter.
 When you get into a smart contract, you are forced to honor the conditions inside that smart contract.

 Here you cannot just sign the paper and walk away.
 You have to make a deposit before you trigger the conditions provided by the contract.
 Once you interact with the smart contract, you will get what you want instantly.